Jeshibu/Playnite-wiki/Known-Issues.md

 Can occur if the game is installed by importing directory into Galaxy client.
 To fix this open game in Galaxy -> More -> Manage Installation -> Verify / Repair.
 Then refresh library in Playnite from main menu.

+### Steam games on different drivers not getting imported

+Repair Steam installation by redownloading Steam setup.
+Steam installations get sometimes damaged in a weird way that prevents Playnite from detecting all games as installed.

 ### AuthorizationManager check failed error at startup

 If you are using portable version of Playnite then Windows may be blocking loading of some script files.
 Go to Playnites program folder, under `Scripts` subfolder locate script files reporting AuthorizationManager error, open file properties (via right-click on the file) and unblock the files.